-The Philippine National Elections in 2022 are rapidly approaching.
-It will take place between April 10 and May 9, 2022.
-That being said, Filipinos living in Hong Kong can vote quickly and safely in the next elections by checking their names against the list of certified overseas voters at the Philippine Consulate-General.
+The Philippine National Elections in 2025 is rapidly approaching.
+It will take place between April 13 and May 12, 2025.
+Filipinos living in Hong Kong can vote quickly and safely in the next elections by checking their names against the list of certified overseas voters at the Philippine Consulate-General.

 With this in mind, it is critical that registered abroad Filipinos understand the procedures and requirements for voting in the upcoming elections in their respective nations.

-However, bear in mind that this may vary from region to location, so make sure you follow the proper requirements.
+However, this may vary from region to location, so make sure you follow the proper requirements.
 Overseas voters in Hong Kong are encouraged to double-check their information on the Philippine Consulate-General’s website before beginning the overseas voting process.

 To get started, you may use this guide to learn the step-by-step approach for a seamless and hassle-free overseas voting experience from Hong Kong.

-Voting Guidelines in Hong Kong for the 2022 Philippine Elections at the Bayanihan Kennedy Town Centre
+Voting Guidelines in Hong Kong for the 2025 Philippine Elections

 Filipinos in Hong Kong who are registered voters may now vote quickly and securely.
 After verifying their name on the country’s list of certified overseas voters (CLOV), the next step is to schedule a trip to the Philippine foreign post for the overseas voting procedure between April 10 and May 9 (1 month).